medialab/minet/docs/cli.md

                                 Defaults to `fetch_error`.
   -g, --glob                    Will interpret given paths as glob patterns to
                                 resolve if given.
   -I, --input-dir INPUT_DIR     Directory where the HTML files are stored.
+Will
-                                Defaults to `downloaded`.
+                                default to fetch default output directory.
   --mimetype-column MIMETYPE_COLUMN
                                 Name of the CSV column containing file mimetype.
                                 Defaults to `mimetype`.